 William is Director of Wigmore Associates Wealth Management.
 Having been in Wealth Management for over 30 years, William established Wigmore Associates to provide both portfolio management and financial planning with an exceptional level of personal service.

 He manages portfolios for Individuals, Pension Schemes, Trusts and Charities.
 He has over 30 years’ experience in private client fund management, starting his career as a stockbroker and establishing this business in 1999, having also held various directorships in other industries.

-His broad business experience enables him to provide high level investment, wealth and tax planning advice, to family offices and high net worth individuals, with a focus on City Professionals, business owners, lawyers and accountants, on the efficient structuring of their wealth and investments across a range of tax strategies.
+His broad business experience enables him to provide high-level investment, wealth, and tax planning advice, to family offices and high net worth individuals.
+He has a specific focus on City Professionals, business owners, lawyers and accountants, on the efficient structuring of their wealth and investments across a range of tax strategies.

-He is a Chartered member of the Chartered Institute for Securities & Investment, and member of the Chartered Institute of Investments.
+He is a Chartered member of the Chartered Institute for Securities & Investment, and member of the Chartered Insurance Institute.

 BA (Econ), DipPFS, CertPFS (DM), Cert CII (MP & ER)

 Lizzy manages portfolios for Individuals, Pension Schemes and Trusts, having previously worked with a specialist private finance company in the City.
 Lizzy specialises in fund research and portfolio construction, and is a member of the Investment Committee.

 Lizzy is also responsible for the administration and day to day management of the portfolios, trusts and pension schemes.
 Lizzy read Economics at Newcastle University, is a member of the Chartered Insurance Institute, and holds the Diploma in Financial Planning and the Certificate in Discretionary Management.